 Bo.lan is one of the brightest stars on the Bangkok dining scene, but even though the food is top notch and the location is gorgeous, the atmosphere is very relaxed and down to earth.
 The dress code is also casual, but diners are kindly asked not to wear shorts and flip-flops.

-Non-alcoholic drinks star at 120 THB for palm nectar and cocktails are around 300THB, but there are also beer flights, wine flights cocktail flights and mocktail flights.
+There are beer flights, wine flights cocktail flights and mocktail flights.
 I had the mocktail flight when I was there, and it was expensive and disappointing, so I would suggest that you order individual mocktails (or cocktails) along the way.

 • A reservation (sometimes weeks in advance) is crucial.
 You can book your table on Bo.lan’s website.
 Bo.lan is also open for lunch (cheaper than dinner) on Saturday and Sunday.
 Service charge (10%) and VAT (7%) is added to your bill.